-Rahul Gandhi officially quits as Congress chief
+Rahul Gandhi quits, Motilal Vora likely to be interim Congress chief

 New Delh, July 3: Rahul Gandhi said on Wednesday- it was "an honour to serve the Congress party" in a letter he tweeted hours after declaring that he was no longer the Congress party president.
 Adding that the party should decide on a new chief without delay.